 A pet is a family member too!
-It's normal when you love a pet to grieve when that "family member" dies.
+It's normal when you love a pet to grieve when they die.
 Many people may tend to minimize the impact this loss has had on your family.
-Your pet was not just as cat or a dog, they were very significant to your family and their death will have a significant impact.
+Your pet was not just a cat, a dog, a fish, they were significant to your family and their death will have a significant impact.
 Give yourself and your family permission to grieve this loss.

-Here are some things to help your family as they work towards healing:
+Here are some things to help your family as they work toward healing:

 Involve the whole family.

 It's natural for caregivers to want to protect their child from the harshness of death.
 By being open, honest and loving with your child, this experience can be a chance for them to learn about both the joy and the pain that comes from caring deeply for pets or for people.

 You and your family shared special times with your pet.
 Spend time talking about those memories.

 Create a ritual.